NesAbosso/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
 HTML and CSS Projects
-This is a display of sample websites that i made using HTML and CSS.
+This is a display of sample websites that I made using HTML and CSS.
 Projects
-Thw cat cafe clue Site.
+The cat cafe club Site.
 Florida Vacations site.

 The cat cafe club.